Create Multiple Income Streams for Security and Wealth

 When you think of each dollar you earn as a potential building block, you’ll want to hold onto more of them.
 Implement the Triforce of Wealth – earn more, spend less, invest the surplus.

-Consider starting a side hustle to earn more.
-Earned income grows faster than investment income and has greater potential in the short-term.
-Investment income has the greater potential over the long-term.
+Earned income grows faster than investment income and has greater potential in the short term.
+Investment income has the greater potential over the long term.

 Focus on one income stream at a time.
-Once you’ve built up extra income through a passive or secondary active stream, consider diversifying into other income producing investments.
+Once you’ve built up extra income through a passive or secondary active stream, consider diversifying into other income-producing investments.

 Keep building.
-Reinvest proceeds into more income producing assets.
+Reinvest proceeds into more income-producing assets.
 Rinse and repeat.

 Are you building multiple income streams?
 How many income streams are you earning today?
 What’s your target?